JMorris1575/confirmation2018/docs/implementing.rst

     closing_date, DateField,,date on which it ceases to appear visible, BooleanField, default=False, default is false so that it will not appear until publish_date

-.. csv-table::*Page Model*
+|

+.. csv-table:: **Page Model**
     :header: Field, Type, Attributes, Comments
     :widths: auto

     activity, ForeignKey, Activity; on_delete=models.CASCADE
     index, PositiveSmallIntegerField,, unique with activity
     page_type, CharField, max_length=20; choices=Essay; MultiChoice; True/False; Discussion
-    text, CharField, max_length=256, for the question; statement or discussion point explanation, CharField, max_length=512; blank=True, optional explanation for correct answer give_answer, BooleanField, default=False, indicates whether an answer is given after the user responds active, BooleanField, default=True, indicates whether the page will be visible has_correct, BooleanField, default=?, indicates whether MultiChoice or True/False questions have a correct answer true_false, BooleanField, blank=True, indicates the correct answer to a True/False question public, BooleanField, default=True, indicates whether a discussion or poll is public or private
+    text, CharField, max_length=512, for the question; statement or discussion point explanation, CharField, max_length=512; blank=True, optional explanation for correct answer opinion, BooleanField, default=False, indicates whether MultiChoice or True/False questions have a correct answer reveal_answer, BooleanField, blank=True, indicates whether an answer is given after the user responds visible, BooleanField, default=True, indicates whether the page will be visible tf_answer, BooleanField, blank=True, indicates the correct answer to a True/False question open, BooleanField, default=True, indicates whether a discussion or poll is open or anonymous

 activity and index are unique together.